olopcodes/suite-landing-apge/README.md

 ### What I learned

-Working on BEM names, css styles,
+Working on BEM names, css styles, working more with grid, positioning, SaSS, CSS animations

 ### Continued development